Košutnikov Turn (Koschutnikturm) is the highest summit along the Košuta ridge in the Karawanks mountain range in the

 - Difficulty: Moderately Difficult

 - When to Hike: Mid-June – Mid-September, when Planina Dolga Njiva is open.

-- Where to Stay: Štorman Tourist Farm Apartments (midrange), or Apartma Jelendol (budget) in Tržič
+- Where to Stay: Apartma Jelendol (budget), Štorman Tourist Farm Apartments (midrange), or Glamping Mountain Fairy Tale (luxuy) in Tržič

 This post links to products and services we love, which we may make a small commission from, at no extra cost to you.
 Thank you for supporting our blog!! – Sabrina and Kati